Verizon crew finds body inside Midtown Manhattan manhole

-MIDTOWN (WABC) -- Police are on the scene in Manhattan after crews discovered a body in a manhole.
+MIDTOWN (WABC) -- Police in Manhattan are investigating a gruesome discovery after a Verizon crew found a man's body in a manhole Tuesday.

-Investigators said the victim is likely a homeless person, and they will now leave it to the Medical Examiner to determine the person's identity and age.
+Workers say they were overcome by a strong smell the moment the cover was lifted, and now, authorities are trying to determine how the body got there.

+The crew had pried off the 200-pound manhole cover on 58th Street between Eighth Avenue and Broadway in the early morning hours.
+The shaft houses mostly telephone wiring and has no other access than the manhole cover, officials said.

+"They pulled out the body, it was all kinda mangled," witness James Jones said.
+"I was trying to figure out how did he get there, when they got all these cameras here?

+The body was removed, and the medical examiner will determine the cause of death and perhaps the man's identity.
-The workers saying lifting a manhole is a two man job, the covers weigh several hundred pounds and require a tool.

-So they wonder how in a very busy part of town this body ended up below ground and who put the manhole cover back on.
+The workers say lifting a manhole is a two-man job due to the cover's weight and the tool required to open it, so they wonder how in a very busy part of town the body could have ended up below ground with the manhole cover put back on.

+By mid-morning, Verizon crews were still pumping fresh air into the shaft so they could eventually work there.

+Jones, a homeless man who saw it all happen, can't help but wonder what happened to the man.

 ----------